 At Redmoor Academy we see literacy as being of vital importance to the academic progress and good self-esteem of our students.
 All teachers, in each subject area, place a high value on spoken communication skills and accuracy in written work.
 Furthermore, there are some exciting initiatives in place for encouraging our young people to read for information and, equally importantly, for pleasure.
 Those who are keen readers are automatically doing the best thing possible to improve their vocabulary, expression and spelling.
 Competency in literacy is the single biggest factor leading to academic success and future prosperity.

-Students who are not yet fluent readers are supported through the Ruth Miskin Fresh Start phonics programme and have two to three hours of dedicated literacy support.
-In addition, many students at Redmoor become part of a book club group for several weeks of the year.
+Many students at Redmoor also become part of a book club group for several weeks of the year.
 Book Club sessions are designed to inspire the students to develop a love of reading through the sharing of traditional books, graphic novels and e-books on kindles in a relaxed environment with an adult to guide them.
 A strategy called Reciprocal Reading is often used within book club sessions: students chair their own discussions about books, taking on the roles of the summariser, the questionner, the clarifier and so on, leading to more confidence and focus when reading.